eas342/tshirt/docs/installation.rst

 - Reinstall
    :code:`python setup.py install`
 - Make sure the new code is used
-   Either restart your Python session or run the commands below update a specific module
+   Either restart your iPython session, restart your Jupyter notebook kernel or run the commands below to update a specific module

    .. code-block:: python